eli-brock/eli-brock.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student in Electrical Engineering and Computer Sciences at the University of California, Berkeley.
 I am advised by [Javad Lavaei](https://lavaei.ieor.berkeley.edu/) and [Somayeh Sojoudi](http://people.eecs.berkeley.edu/~sojoudi/).
-My research interests are in control and optimization, specifically as they relate to energy and power systems.
+My research interests are in control and optimization for energy and power systems.